Take a Trip to Mars in a Spaceship Running on Antimatter

 Two weeks later, Sanchez reverses thrusters on the Zephyr and begins deceleration, and then shortly thereafter the ship settles into a stable orbit about 150 miles above the surface of Mars.
 At this point, the crew swaps nods of accomplishment.
 Lee and Richardson also exchange a hearty handshake.
 Apparently ignoring the others, Sanchez peruses computer readouts, though he doesn’t really need to watch anything in particular, as the Zephyr is controlled by an automated computer system that needs little human monitoring or intervention.

 All systems ready for landing, Sanchez tells the others.
-A moment later, Richardson imitates Sanchez’s serious demeanor, making Lee crack a grin she successfully hides from Sanchez.
+A moment later, Richardson imitates Sanchez’s serious demeanor, making Lee crack a grin, which she successfully hides from Sanchez.

-After a good night’s sleep, Lee and Richardson prepare the lander, Redbird, for the descent to the surface.
+After a good night’s sleep, Lee and Richardson inspect the lander, called the Redbird.
 This shuttle craft contains a three-day supply of oxygen, food and water.
-Not necessarily a religious woman, Lee nevertheless says a prayer before the three of them don spacesuits and climb aboard the Redbird.
+Not necessarily a religious woman, Lee nevertheless says a prayer before the three of them don spacesuits and climb aboard the small spaceship.